 - Offer choices: "Would you prefer to practice this daily for 5 minutes, or twice a week for 15 minutes?"

-When clients feel ownership over their homework, they're far more likely to follow through.
+When clients feel ownership over their growth tasks, they're far more likely to follow through.

 2. Start Small and Build